Posters

 TheUglyOne Website

-‘The Ugly One’ is probably a good place to start.
+‘The Ugly One’ is another example of a grid of images, and using symbolism to suggest the play’s themes.
 A play about a man, a very good and kind man, who is so spectacularly ugly that even his wife can’t bear to look at him.
 He’s an engineer, designing electrical connectors in his job, but his appearance is blocking his career advancement.
 A plastic surgeon makes him stunningly handsome, after which (of course) he becomes a complete bastard.
 But the surgeon carries out the same procedure on a host of other men, and finally the (ex) Ugly One is surrounded by lookalikes, and no longer special or highly regarded.
+I wanted the poster to feature electrical components, but also to be about the duplication of a face.
 I had to search a bit to find a suitable yellow cable connector.
-As with all these poster images – just click on the image to see it bigger.

 *